NYC Blinds

 The tiny space, a former nail salon, was completely gutted to expose the original structure, covered by a century of renovations, one on top of another.
 By coordinating design with BIM technology, new HVAC systems, new plumbing, electrical, sound, video and lighting were all suspended and woven through a ceiling suspended system of CNC rib structures that provided arched support for the stretch ceiling fabric finish.
 In between the ribs of support for the stretch fabric, black painted troths were designed to allow for concealed HVAC airflow and linear display lighting.
 These troths become continuous vertical datum lines in the space, a design feature that allows for plan adjustments around the quirky footprint while also allowing for programmatic changes and the spawning of a digitally printed floor pattern that evokes the linear forms found in venetian blinds.

-To further enhance the user experience, furniture, wall covering patterns and the shop’s branding were all provided by Kurv partner, Karim Rashid.
+To further enhance the user experience, furniture, wall covering patterns and the shop’s branding were all provided by KURV co-founder, Karim Rashid.

 +